Jump to top

 At Speech-N-Motion Inc., we use diagnostic tools to determine severity of a fluency disorder and then develop specialized treatment plans for children and adults to help them understand and work through their stuttering.

-Our therapists at Speech-N-Motion, Inc. have taken specialized courses in treating clients who use AAC systems, and are able to assist with programming most systems as well.
+Our therapists at Speech-N-Motion, Inc. specialize in treating clients who use AAC systems and are able to assist with programming most systems as well.